limnarch/emu/README.md

 Ships with a pre-built [boot ROM](https://github.com/limnarch/a3x) binary.

+Also see the less featured, but way faster, [C+SDL implementation](https://github.com/limnarch/limnemu).

 ## Running

 Install [Love2D](https://love2d.org/) 11.0 from their website, or using your favorite package manager.